datadavev/cookiecutter-python/docs/guide.md

 - [Poetry] for packaging and dependency management
 - [Nox] for automation of checks and other development tasks
 - [GitHub Actions] for continuous integration and delivery
+- [Ruff] for static code analysis and linting

 (features)=